noahc3/COMP4350/documentation/project-proposal.md

 1. As a user I want to create a community so that I can organize related threads
 2. As a user I want to subscribe to a community so that I can stay up to date with related content
-3. As a community creator I want to have special privileges so that I can moderate that community
+3. As a moderator I want to have special privileges in a community so that I can ensure content is relevant

 ### Home Feed